CBR makes emergency 350bp rate hike to 12% to stop ruble’s collapse

-The Central Bank of Russia (CBR) put through a whopping 350bp rate hike at an emergency monetary policy meeting on August 15 taking the prime rate that is designed to put a floor under the collapsing value of the ruble.
+The Central Bank of Russia (CBR) put through a whopping 350bp rate hike at an emergency monetary policy meeting on August 15, hiking the prime rate that is designed to put a floor under the collapsing value of the ruble.

-Currency trading on the Moscow Exchange on August 15 opened at RUB96 per dollar after peaks of RUB101 the day before the Central Bank announced an extraordinary meeting on the rate.
-After the decision of the Central Bank, the ruble briefly strengthened to 95.5, but soon returned to 98, The Bell reports.
+Currency trading on the Moscow Exchange on August 15 opened at RUB96 per dollar after peaks of RUB101 the day before the CBR announced an extraordinary meeting on the rate.
+After the decision of the CBR the ruble briefly strengthened to 95.5, but soon returned to 98, The Bell reports.

-Russia’s leading economic media anticipated that the Central Bank would raise the rate by at least 150bp, from 8.5% to 10% - there is little macroeconomic sense in a smaller step – so the 350bp was a lot more decisive than expected.
+Russia’s leading economic media anticipated that the CBR would raise the rate by at least 150bp, from 8.5% to 10% – there is little macroeconomic sense in a smaller step – so the 350bp was a lot more decisive than expected.

-The ruble has been weaking all year due to a combination of factors including falling oil and gas revenues, a shrinking current account surplus, ballooning state military spending and low interest rates, amongst other things.
-Moreover, some analysts have speculated that the CBR has allowed the ruble to sink on purpose as that generates more rubles for the budget and so helps close the budget deficit.
+The ruble has been weaking all year due to a combination of factors, including falling oil and gas revenues, a shrinking current account surplus, ballooning state military spending and low interest rates, amongst other things.
+Moreover, some analysts have speculated that the CBR has allowed the ruble to sink on purpose, as that generates more rubles for the budget and so helps close the budget deficit.

 The CBR was forced to act after the ruble crashed through the physiological important RUB100 to the dollar mark on August 14, causing widespread condemnation.
-An attempt to prop the ruble up last week, when the CBR said it would halt currency purchases for the rest of the year had no effect, forcing CBR governor Elvia Nabiullina to take more decisive action this week.
+An attempt to prop the ruble up last week, when the CBR said it would halt currency purchases for the rest of the year, had no effect, forcing CBR Governor Elvia Nabiullina to take more decisive action this week.

 “The Russian central bank’s 350bp interest rate hike, to 12.0%, at today’s unscheduled meeting is likely to be followed by further increases in the coming months.
-But there’s little the central bank can do in the short term to stem the ruble’s decline without some strict currency controls or FX intervention,” Liam Peach, an emerging market economist with Capital Economics said in a note.
+But there’s little the central bank can do in the short term to stem the ruble’s decline without some strict currency controls or FX intervention,” Liam Peach, an emerging market economist with Capital Economics, said in a note.

-The ruble has lost 27% of its value year to date and is the third-worst performance currency in emerging markets this year. the central bank has come under withering criticism recently, even by other senior Kremlin officials and the state-owned TV channel talk hosts.
+The ruble has lost 27% of its value year to date and is the third-worst performance currency in emerging markets this year.
+The central bank has come under withering criticism recently, even by other senior Kremlin officials and the state-owned TV channel talk hosts.

-Officially, the Central Bank of Russia (CBR) has blamed falling export revenues and rising imports for the weakening of the currency.
-Other analysts point out that the CBR was in a position to shore up the currency earlier with interventions or rate hikes – and the CBR did unexpectedly hike rates in July – but that it also appears the regulator has been massaging the ruble lower to support the budget as a weaker rule generates more spending cash.
+Officially, the CBR has blamed falling export revenues and rising imports for the weakening of the currency.
+Other analysts point out that the CBR was in a position to shore up the currency earlier with interventions or rate hikes – and the CBR did unexpectedly hike rates in July – but that it also appears the regulator has been massaging the ruble lower to support the budget, as a weaker ruble generates more spending cash.

-Twenty minutes before the dollar broke through the RUB100 to the dollar mark in the afternoon of August 14, TASS published an article by presidential aide Maxim Oreshkin, in which he flatly accused the Central Bank of weakening the ruble on purpose and stated that the Russian economy needs a strong national currency.
-Oreshkin said the CBR has cut rates too fast and that has resulted in overheating of the economy that CBR governor Elvia Nabiullina has also complained about.
-Oreshkin concludes that by keeping rates low, the CBR has been printing money via the backdoor.
+Twenty minutes before the dollar broke through the RUB100 to the dollar mark in the afternoon of August 14, TASS published an article by presidential aide Maxim Oreshkin in which he flatly accused the Central Bank of weakening the ruble on purpose and stated that the Russian economy needs a strong national currency.
+Oreshkin said the CBR had cut rates too fast and that had resulted in the overheating of the economy that CBR Governor Elvira Nabiullina has also complained about.
+Oreshkin concluded that by keeping rates low, the CBR has been printing money via the backdoor.

-In addition, the shrinking current account surplus certainly played a big role in weakening the ruble, but ballooning military spending has also played its part.
+In addition, the shrinking current account surplus has certainly played a big role in weakening the ruble, but ballooning military spending has also played its part.

 “Economists do not argue with the fact that one of the reasons for the collapse is the low rate of the Central Bank; but at least no less a contribution to it was made by the explosive growth of government spending and the transfer of the economy to a military footing,” The Bell said in a comment on the exchange rate dynamics.